lumagateinc/MovoSuite/docs/README.md

 In the Email Template items in the menu, you will see the following email template options:

 ![001](images/cfg_email_temp_options.png)

 **FIGURE X**.
 Email Template configuration area

+If you select the action you wish to configure shown in Figure X, you will see the default template for that function, which you can then customize, shown in Figure X.

+- **App Request Received**.
+When a user requests an app that requires Admin approval, and clicks **Submit Request**, they will receive a message confirming their request was received.
+- **Deployment Approval Request**.
+When a user requests an app that requires Admin approval, these settings will format the approval request e-mail to the email-enabled group you specify in the Email Notifications section.
+- **Deployment Completed**.
+When the deployment request is complete, this message will be sent to the requesting user.
 - **Deployment Started**.
 When an app deployment begins, this message will be sent to the email address of the user requesting deployment.
-- **Deployment Completed**.
-When the deployment request is complete, this message will be sent to the requesting user.
+- **Purchase Request Approval**.
+When a user requests a new app to be purchased and added to their catalog, this message will be sent to the **Procurement Requests** email address.

-- **Deployment Approval Request**.
-When a user requests an app that requires Admin approval, these settings will format the approval request e-mail to the email-enabled group you specify in the Email Notifications section.
+- **Purchase Request Completed**.
+When someone at the **Procurement Requests** email address completes the app purchase and marks the request as complete.

 > **Note**: MovoSuite sends a command for each device after approval and initial batch of non-approved apps, rather than waiting for the devices to report back before sending the email.
 The message is sent only after the last app in the list has been provided.